 Current research about this issue is still inconclusive.
 Grains (including corn and wheat) can be a healthy addition to a dog’s diet when consumed in moderation: As we have written before, dogs can eat grains.

 Most dogs do well in a diet that includes grains, but it’s important to make sure that grains are a moderate addition to their food instead of the base.
 In fact, in 2018 the FDA announced they had received reports of a link between grain-free dog food and congestive cardiac disease , meaning completely avoiding grains might not be so healthy either.

-On a final note, if your dog has food sensitivities or tends to get dermatitis, foods with such a high proportion of wheat might worsen the condition.
+On a final note, if your dog has food sensitivities or tends to get dermatitis, our team of independent experts want to remind you that foods with such a high proportion of wheat might worsen the condition.
 When in doubt, consult your vet to do an allergy test for gluten.